School Advisory Councils

 This funding is intended to provide an opportunity to add value to the educational experience of students at their school.

-Applications for 2025-26 are now open!
+Applications for 2025-26 are now closed!

 If there are any questions, please contact the Regional SAC representative.
 If unsure of who the Regional SAC representative is, please contact your school principal.